 To provide a Masters-level graduate program to serve students who seek an advanced degree beyond a B.S. to meet their career goals, but who do not need a Ph.D.-level program.
-Courses incorporated into this unique Program encompass biotechnology science together with regulatory compliance and best business practices.
-This two-year thesis program is interdisciplinary (biosciences and business), is research intensive, has deep industry involvement, and includes a formal internship at a company.
-Students graduate with a major (Master of Science in Medical Sciences) and a minor in business administration (Graduate Business Minor).
+Courses incorporated into this Program encompass biomedical science.
+This 18 month thesis program is research intensive.
+Students graduate with a major of Master of Science in Medical Sciences.